PySimpleGUI/PySimpleGUI/docs/index.md

 Home of the 1-line custom GUI and 1-line progress meter

 #### Note regarding Python versions
 As of 9/25/2018 **both Python 3 and Python 2.7 are supported**!
-The Python 3 version is named PySimpleGUI.
-The Python 2.7 version is named PySimpleGUI27.
+The Python 3 version is named `PySimpleGUI`.
+The Python 2.7 version is `PySimpleGUI27`.
 They are installed separately and the imports are different.
 See instructions in Installation section for more info.

 ------------------------------------------------------------------------